Client recipes

 src/hooks/**Custom hooks and state logicUpdate "Frontend Patterns"

-Whenever Codex modifies files matching these patterns, it will automatically update the corresponding Stable Baseline documentation using the sb-sync prompt.
+Whenever Codex modifies files matching these patterns, it automatically updates the corresponding Stable Baseline documentation via the sb-sync prompt.

 Your Stable Baseline Project